Read the text "Supper in Sri Lanka". Danu talks about about the foods people eat for breakfast, lunch and dinner in his country.

 2. Danu says that Pittu is made with grounded coconuts and flour.

-3. Danu says that they don’t use spices.
+3. Danu says that they mix the milk with Ceylon tea.